awphung/awphung.github.io/README.md

 5. Now, hit the **Push origin** button on the top toolbar or in the blue highlighted section.
 ![Push to origin buttons](https://github.com/awphung/awphung.github.io/blob/gh-pages/resources/Github%20Desktop%20Push.jpg)

-Congratulations, you've just pushed your resume onto your repository!
+:tada:Congratulations, you've just pushed your resume onto your repository!
 That means your resume is ready to be processed and statically generated into a website!
 Keep in mind it will take a couple of minutes to generate it, so take this time to continue reading this readme for some cool tips :sunglasses:.

 ## More Resources
 - This [Markdown tutorial](https://www.markdowntutorial.com/) is a great place to get started with Markdown.
 It provides little lessons so you can get hands on when learning.